winnieyangwannan/RippleTagging/_projects/1_project.md

 of states that corresponded to trial sequences.
 This means that population activity in the hippocampus indeed encode the sequence of different events!

+Heraclitus once said that “No man ever steps in the same river twice.
+For it’s not the same river and he’s not the same man.”
+Well, the brain is also not the same brain!
+Even though the animal went to the same location many times repeatedly, the neural activity was never the same again!
+It changes each time.
+Moreover, it changes in a very systematic way, organized in the same order as the unfolding of the events in time!

 ---

 # Part 3: UMAP visualization on different datasets